 (7) A person who immediately before the day on which these regulations come into operation was approved under the Community Services (Child Care) Regulations 1988 regulation 7A to provide relief family day care for a licensee is to be taken to have been appointed to act in place of the licensee with the approval of the CEO until the licence expires unless the approval is sooner withdrawn by the CEO.

+[Regulation 11 amended in Gazette 1 Mar 2006 p.
+939.]

 Division 3 — Matters ancillary to applications

 12. Referees